 Our first fellowship launched in the summer of 2011.
 Summer camp began with 30 campers that same year.
 Our weekly Free-Farm Stand opened in the summer of 2012.
-Shabbat, holiday celebrations, and other public programs began drawing hundreds of weekly visitors to our campus.
+Shabbat, holiday celebrations, and other community programs began drawing hundreds of weekly visitors to our campus.
 The seeds of community were sprouting.

 We always knew our time on Parker Street would be limited, so we built our farm campus there with relocation in mind.
 Our office building was a trailer on wheels.
 Our growing beds were built on moveable pallets.
 Our program and play structures were all designed for easy take-down and rebuild.

 In July of 2013, we discovered a two-acre parcel for sale in Northwest Berkeley, nestled between a wild section of Codornices Creek and the last working windmill in Berkeley.
 The site just screamed: community farm!
 By December of that year, thanks to an outpouring of support primarily from the Bay Area Jewish community, we had raised most of the funds to purchase the property.
 We closed in September of 2014.

 We spent the next two years designing the new campus, acquiring the necessary permits and doing preliminary site development including grading, soil remediation, and major underground utility installation.

 2016 – 2019